 Range straight line, 90 degree turn.

-- 6.1 Appropriate gear is selected, and drive is taken up smoothly where appropriate. - 6.2 The vehicle is manoeuvred safely in reverse using available aids within a predefined boundary.
+- 5.1 Appropriate gear is selected and drive is taken up smoothly where appropriate. - 5.2 The vehicle is manoeuvred safely in reverse using available aids within a predefined boundary.

-Park, shut down, and secure separately the trailer and prime mover of a combination vehicle.
+Park, shut down, and secure a rigid vehicle.